-It is no coincidence that almost every yoga master throughout time emphasizes the importance of maintaining a daily personal practice.
-In the Yoga Sutras of Patanjali, the great sage emphasizes the importance of a diligent and uninterrupted daily practice or "Sadhana."
+It is no coincidence that almost every yoga master emphasizes the importance of creating and maintaining a daily personal practice.
+In the Yoga Sutras of Patanjali, the great sage emphasizes the importance of a diligent and uninterupted daily practice or "Sadhana."

-Spirit does not take time off; its very nature is never to stop evolving and growing.
-In order to stay in touch with it, it's extremely important to stay committed to your own practice.
-Your practice is your anchor or "yoke" to inner-peace and health.
-It's also your testing ground for new techniques to offer future students.
-You should aim to have a regular, daily yoga practice of 60-90 minutes by the time you leave your training, which might include aspects of meditation, pranayama, and asana.
+Spirit does not take time off; it never stops evolving and growing.
+In order to stay in touch with it, its extremely important to stay committed to your own practice.
+Your practice is your anchor, your source of inner-peace and health.
+It's also your testing ground for new techniques to offer your future students.
+You should aim to have a regular, daily yoga practice of 60-90 minutes by the time you leave your training, which might include aspects of meditation, pranayama, and yoga asana.
 As you continue on your path, your practice will change and evolve.
-You will include new things as you learn and grown, but the commitment to this regular practice will be of primary importance here.
+You will include new things as you learn and grown, but the commitment to this regular practice is extremely important and will be of primary importance here.